sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "wavpack-src"
-4. Move the folder into into wavpack/
+4. Move the folder into wavpack/
 5. Select the "Framework" build target
 6. Build